How far can bias go? Tracing bias from pretraining data to alignment: Experimental Setup

 \subsubsection{Measuring Stereotypical Association}

-Bias in both the dataset and model outputs is quantified using the Stereotypical Association (STA) method \cite{liang2023holistic}, which measures the deviation of stereotypical gender-occupation associations from a reference distribution, assumed to be a normal distribution.
-The co-occurrence score \( C^o(g) \) of an occupation \( o \) with a demographic group \( g \) is given by:
+Bias in datasets and model outputs is measured using the \textbf{Stereotypical Association (STA) method} \cite{liang2023holistic}.
+This method evaluates the deviation of gender-occupation associations from a reference distribution, assumed to follow a normal distribution.
+The \textbf{co-occurrence score}, \( C^o(g) \), quantifies the association of an occupation \( o \) with a demographic group \( g \) and is defined as: